Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Applications in Continual Release

 \subsection{Other graph functions}

 Our upper bounds can also be applied to continual release algorithms that use the binary mechanism to compute prefix sums.
 Let $f_1, f_2, \dots, f_T$ be a sequence $\sigma$ of $T$ function values.
 The \emph{difference sequence of $\sigma$} is $f_2 - f_1, f_3 - f_2, \dots, f_T - f_{T-1}$.
-Fichtenberger {\it et al.}~\cite{fichtenberger2021differentially} show that computing the cost of a minimum spanning tree, minimum cut, maximum matching as well as degree histograms, triangle count and $k$-star count by releasing noisy partial sums of the difference sequences of the respective functions\tagged{ieee}{ (see Corollary~13 in \cite{fichtenberger2021differentially})}. \tagged{arxiv}{ More generally, they show the following result for any graph function with bounded sensitivity of the difference sequence. \begin{lemma}[\cite{fichtenberger2021differentially}, cf Corollary 13] Let $f$ be a graph function whose difference sequence has $\ell_1$-sensitivity $\Gamma$.
+For a graph function under continual release, its sensitivity may depend on the allowed types of edge updates. \citet{fichtenberger2021differentially} show that the $\ell_1$-sensitivity of the difference sequence of the cost of a minimum spanning tree, degree histograms, triangle count and $k$-star count does not depend on $T$ for partially dynamic updates (either edge insertions or deletions) and is $\Omega(T)$ for fully dynamic updates (edge insertions and/or deletions).
+Using this result, they prove that one can privately compute these graph functions under continual observation by releasing noisy partial sums of the difference sequences of the respective functions.
+More generally, they show the following result for any graph function with bounded sensitivity of the difference sequence. \begin{lemma}[\citet{fichtenberger2021differentially}, cf Corollary 13] Let $f$ be a graph function whose difference sequence has $\ell_1$-sensitivity $\Gamma$.
 Let $0 < p < 1$ and $\eps > 0$.
-For each $T \in \mathbb{N}$, the binary mechanism yields an $\epsilon$-differentially private algorithm to estimate $f$ on a graph sequence, which has additive error $O(\Gamma\eps^{-1}\cdot \log^{3/2} T \cdot \log p^{-1})$ with probability at least $1-p$. \end{lemma} } We replace the summation by the binary mechanism in \tagged{arxiv}{\Cref{lem:graph-obs1}}\tagged{ieee}{their algorithm} by summation using $\counting$, which immediately yields the following result.
+For each $T \in \mathbb{N}$, the binary mechanism yields an $\epsilon$-differentially private algorithm to estimate $f$ on a graph sequence, which has additive error $O(\Gamma\eps^{-1}\cdot \ln^{3/2} T \cdot \ln p^{-1})$ with probability at least $1-p$. \end{lemma}

+We replace the summation by the binary mechanism in {\Cref{lem:graph-obs1}} by summation using $\counting$, getting the following result.